ondrejNe/KAJ/README.md

 As of 2.6. there is still a lot of work to be done.
 The project is still in the development phase.

+### Tree (The Good)
+- Can be dragged around and zoomed in/out
+- Scheduling nodes are highlighted
+- Double-click on the node expands the children

+### Graph (The Bad)
+- Can be dragged around and zoomed in/out
+- The more edges target the node, the bigger the radius

+### JSON (The Ugly)
+- The Ugly
+- Yeah, just syntax highlighting (80/20 - 80% of the time spent on the highlights :D)

 ---

 ## Structure